Abban-Fahim/notes/src/content/studies/Robotics/Mobile robots/Differential Drive robots.md

 $$\dot{y}=v\sin{\phi}$$
 $$\dot{\phi}=\omega$$

-It is recommended to design controllers for the above model for all differential drive robots, however they must still be implemented in their own underlying dynamics.
+It is recommended to design controllers for this model for all differential drive robots, and they're low-level controllers may be implemented to convert this model to their own underlying dynamics.